-- Oil for frying (use vegetable oil or another high-heat oil such as corn oil or canola oil)
+- 1 cup oil (or amount needed for frying, use vegetable oil or another high-heat oil such as corn oil or canola oil)

 - First, prepare your vegetables so they are ready to go.
 You'll need about 2-3 cups vegetables, chopped to be about bite-sized.
 Lightly steamed sweet potatoes and yams are also a great option in a vegetarian tempura.